nvennin/test-www/procedures/Procedure_GDP_UYNEF_Change Control.md

 ## PROCEDURE

 ### Initiation of a Change
-* Changes can arise as a result of a non—conformance, a change to an active Substance, product, process, premises, equipment, system or GXP change at a Third-Party Provider such as contract manufacturer or distributor or change in management systems that impacts the Regulatory Filing or ASR, MA and WDA.
+* Changes can arise as a result of a non-conformance, a change to an active Substance, product, process, premises, equipment, system or GXP change at a Third-Party Provider such as contract manufacturer or distributor or change in management systems that impacts the Regulatory Filing or ASR, MA and WDA.
 The change can also arise from a regulatory requirement, or safety related up date.
-* Upon identification of a requirement for a change, a *Change Management* Form is requested from Quality and completed by the Change Owner.
+* Upon identification of a requirement for a change, a [Change Management][UYNEF] Form is requested from Quality and completed by the Change Owner.
-* The proposed change is logged by the Quality Department in the *Change Request Register* and assigned a number in the format CR—XXX—YYYY where XXX is a sequential number and YYYY is the year in which the change request is initiated.
+* The proposed change is logged by the Quality Department in the Change Request Register and assigned a number in the format CR—XXX—YYYY where XXX is a sequential number and YYYY is the year in which the change request is initiated.
 * The details of the Change Request are documented in the QUFORM—002-1 by the Change Owner including the classification of the change and proposal due date.
 * An assessment of the impact of the proposed change on process, products, controlled documents, regulatory compliance, and GDP systems should be performed by the Change Owner.
 Examples of activities and documents that may be impacted include:
   * Regulatory Filing submitted to regulatory Authority